 Post-Install Configuration

-After you created the database and installed PowerAuth Cloud in the Docker, you need to perform mandatory post-installation steps.
+After you have created the database and installed PowerAuth Cloud in Docker, you need to perform the mandatory post-installation steps.

 Database Setup